 - If a radio equipment is designed to be sold in France

 - In some cases when a wireless product is designed to be sold in the USA.

 France – Limb SAR

-Due to this new regulation, all radio equipment to be sold and used in France must comply with specific absorption rate limits for limbs, in addition to the head and body SAR that has been required before.
+Due to this new regulation, all radio equipment, meeting the above mentioned requirements, to be sold and used in France must comply with specific absorption rate limits for limbs, in addition to the head and body SAR that has been required before.

 You can read more about the new France SAR regulation from here.

 The United States – Extremity SAR